-The Conceptual Stage Relocation Plan has been updated since the DEIS and is included in Appendix A. It outlines the expected relocations at this stage of the study and the availability of replacement residential and commercial properties for the Preferred Alternative for Southwest Detroit.
+A Conceptual Stage Relocation Plan has been prepared (Appendix A).
+It outlines the expected relocations at this stage of the study and the availability of replacement residential and commercial properties.
+It will be updated for the FEIS.

 The following standard procedures related to relocation will be followed.